Ulrich ideals and modules: Ulrich ideals of one-dimensional Gorenstein local rings of finite CM--representation type

 of finitely generated free $A$-modules whose $A$-dual is also exact such that $\Im\,\partial_i\subseteq\fkm F_{i-1}$ for all integers $i$ and $\Im\,\partial_0=M$.
 We see from this exact sequence that $\tau M=(\Syz_A^1(\operatorname{Tr}M))^\ast\cong(\Im(\partial_1^\ast))^\ast\cong\Im\,\partial_1=\Syz_A^1(M)$. \end{proof}

-Let $A$ be a Cohen-Macaulay local ring.
+Let $A$ be a Cohen--Macaulay local ring.
 The {\em Auslander-Reiten quiver} $\Gamma_A$ of $A$ is a graph consisting of vertices, arrows and dotted lines.
-The vertices are the isomorphism classes of indecomposable maximal Cohen-Macaulay $A$-modules.
-For nonfree indecomposable maximal Cohen-Macaulay modules $M$ and $N$, the vertex $[M]$ is connected by a dotted line with the vertex $[N]$ if and only if $M\cong\tau N$ and $N\cong\tau M$.
+The vertices are the isomorphism classes of indecomposable maximal Cohen--Macaulay $A$-modules.
+For nonfree indecomposable maximal Cohen--Macaulay modules $M$ and $N$, the vertex $[M]$ is connected by a dotted line with the vertex $[N]$ if and only if $M\cong\tau N$ and $N\cong\tau M$.
 We refer to \cite[(5.2)]{Y} for details.
-For a $1$-dimensional hypersurface, the Auslander-Reiten quiver finds all the pairs of maximal Cohen-Macaulay modules one of which is the first syzygy of the other:
+For a $1$-dimensional hypersurface, the Auslander-Reiten quiver finds all the pairs of maximal Cohen--Macaulay modules one of which is the first syzygy of the other: